J Sears & Co was the largest shoe manufacturer and distributor in the world.

 John George Sears establishes his business

-John George Sears (1870 – 1916) was the son of James George Sears, a Northampton leather seller, who employed two men and three boys in 1871.
+John George Sears (1870 – 1916) was the son of a Northampton leather seller.
 He was raised as a Congregationalist.

 Sears established a small factory on Derby Road, Northampton, in 1891.
 He traded as J Sears & Co.